krlxfm/website/resources/assets/markdown/contract.md

 **PLEASE CAREFULLY REVIEW YOUR SCHEDULE AND ENSURE IT IS UP TO DATE.
 We reserve the right to refuse a reschedule request if you fail to declare a known conflict on your application.**

 Show conflicts must be legitimate.
-We reserve the right to verify your schedule and assign you to any time outside of your legitimate conflicts.
+We reserve the right to verify your schedule and assign you to any time outside of your legitimate conflicts, though we will make every attempt to assign you to a time you list as a preference.
 Be prepared to justify overnight or large numbers of conflicts.

 **SHOW TIMES MAY CHANGE AFTER INITIAL ASSIGNMENT TO ACCOMMODATE RESCHEDULES.**
 We will make every effort to minimize collateral damage of a reschedule.
 Times are not guaranteed until the schedule is locked.

-Shows may not be dropped after initial times are assigned, except in extreme circumstances.
+**Shows may not be dropped after initial times are assigned, except in extreme circumstances.**
 If you feel that this applies to you, please email the Programming Director and Station Manager as soon as you determine that you need to drop your show.
 You can drop your show online, no questions asked, at any time while applications are open.

+## Overnight Shows Policy

+KRLX and our 24-hour student-staffed broadcasting schedule have been Carleton traditions for decades.
+During academic terms we broadcast with live hosts 24 hours a day, 7 days a week.
+This does mean that some shows will be scheduled in the overnight hours, including on weekdays.
+Additionally, **being scheduled overnight is not sufficient grounds to request a reschedule in and of itself.**

+DJs not comfortable doing an overnight show are encouraged to join a group show with more experienced students before starting a show of their own.

+In accordance with the KRLX [priority system](https://github.com/krlxfm/website/wiki/Priority), DJs with more experience are assigned times before brand-new DJs.
+This means that less experienced DJs are more likely to receive an overnight time slot for their first few terms.

+KRLX recognizes the importance of sleep and we do take class schedules into account when building the radio schedule.

+Overnight conflicts are permitted, but must be legitimate (for example, Resident Assistants may declare standard duty hours).

 ## Attendance policy